So you just applied or have an interview already scheduled. What now? Well this article is for you...

 Use your brain, not your memory!
 I have come across candidates who have joined a consulting club, done over 100 cases, and read all the preparation books in existence.
 There is no problem with that fundamentally, but the tendency is then to think that 'I have seen everything' and start force-fitting structures and ideas from past cases.
 Remember that you should learn the skills, not the cases!
 Of course, your business acumen will also increase with practice, but use it to increase your intuition of where to look, what questions to ask, and not to copy/paste frameworks and repeat the same marketing idea that interviewers have heard 1000 times.
 Yes, increasing your number of customers base by starting a marketing campaign is always a god idea, but for what segment of the population, using which channel, what content?
 Tailor it to the case!

 How much to practice?
 Of course candidates have different starting points and feel they need more or less practice to feel confident and ready.
-Atfer learning the methodology, practice cases by yourself (full methodology videos and self-service practice cases available with any 1-1 coaching packages from ZeroToMBB).
-Make sure to cover at least one case of each type (pretty much along the 12 framworks from Case in Point).
+Atfer learning the methodology, practice cases by yourself.
+Make sure to cover at least one case of each type of frameworks (included in the ZeroToMBB book).
 Then practice 2-5 cases with an experienced coach from a top consulting firm (like those at ZeroToMBB) and work on your feedback between each sessions by practicing cases by yourself.
 For example, if you need to work on your structure, just focus on building structures between each session and see how your coach feedback changes!
 Once you feel more comfortable, ask your coach for more atypical cases, in order to keep your thinking out of the box.
 Make sure you are being coached with the style of the firm you are aiming for: BCG case interview practice should be different from McKinsey case study interview practice.
 A couple days before the interview, review the cases you have already done, but make sure to give yourself a day of rest before the interviews!
 Good luck!